+I love homemade vegetable stock in this recipe!
 Other great recipes for your vegetable stock: braised harissa eggplant, ginger sweet potato and coconut milk stew, and vegan buffalo chickpea chili.

 And these noodles!
 Once you have the broth, you’re in business.
 Just an easy, slurp-y bowl of noodle soup with lots of feel-good ingredients.
 Quick, nourishing comfort for full days.
 My favourite cooking method for tofu is roasting because the pieces get kind of crunchy/crisp-like.
 I slice kale thin, grate fresh garlic and grind pepper into the bowls before pouring the hot broth in.
 You could make this your own too!
 Use fine shreds of different vegetables, rice noodles, miso dissolved in the broth, chopped cilantro, or whatever you have!

-Garlic Pepper Soba with Chili Roasted Tofu & My Vegetable Stock Method
+Garlic Pepper Soba with Chili Roasted Tofu

 SOBA AND CHILI ROASTED TOFU INGREDIENTS: